tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/choose_the_right_data_types.md

 1 rows in set.
 Elapsed: 0.005 sec.
 Processed 10.00 million rows, 10.00 MB (1.98 billion rows/s., 1.98 GB/s.)
 ```

-As expected, data processed is 8 times lower.
-Now imagine you run that query over and over and over... 💸 chose your data types carefully.
+Now imagine you run that query over and over and over... 💸

+Choose your data types carefully!